these are the two adjusters for the headlights; they are very obvious being white

 BUT the headlight bulbs are well inset; they are held in place by thin springy wire and can require some care and patience to replace.

 Press on the wire where shown and slide it sideways - the spring wire is hinged at the bottom so pull it back to release the bulb.
-Use a mirror to see what you are doing in there!
+Use a torch and mirror to see what you are doing in there!

 I use Osram Night Breaker Plus H4 bulbs which seem to last well; others prefer Philips.